manifest.json reference

 Read common.js for more information about expected module conventions.

-17 input The input field is where the data model for your component is defined.
+Define your component’s data model in the input field.
 You can use most JSON schema configurations to generate data structures that will be used to create the editing experience for editors automatically.

 "output": {